What Is a Healthcare Ombudsman? Washington State Guide for Facilities

 As a LTC facility leader, you can reach out to your ombudsman for help at any time.
 However, they’ll need to conduct a more structured investigation if they receive a complaint about your facility.
 While this may feel like a daunting situation, keep in mind that your local ombudsman would rather work with you than against you.
 They’re trained to remain impartial, and their goal is to find a fair resolution for both you and your residents.

-- Cooperate: If your ombudsman asks you about the situation at hand, cooperate by providing all necessary information.
-This will help them better understand the issue at hand so that they can come up with a fair resolution.
+If your ombudsman asks you about the situation at hand, cooperate by providing all necessary information.
+This will help them better understand the issues so that they can come up with a fair resolution.

 Want More Resources to Support Your Residents and Care Team?

-Are you ready to implement strategies recommended by your health ombudsman?
+Are you ready to work with your health ombudsman?
 Washington State facility leaders can enhance that process with IntelyCare.
-Our free and expert-written hub of articles offers practical facility management tips to help you keep both your residents and staff satisfied.
+Our team of clinical and legal experts has developed additional healthcare resources, tools, and guides to help you provide the best care possible.